 Iza Calzado’s magic number is 88.

-At the time of this interview, Maria Izadora Ussher Calzado, having just turned 39—with close to two decades of notoriety in the industry that has nurtured her since her formative years through a father who has worked in the business, long before she stepped in front of the camera as an onscreen talent—has already collected 88 acting credits both on television and movies.
+At the time of this interview, Maria Izadora Ussher Calzado, having just turned 39 has already collected 88 acting credits both on television and movies.
+With close to two decades of notoriety in the industry, hers is a career trajectory that has nurtured her since her formative years through a father who has worked in the business, long before she stepped in front of the camera as an onscreen talent.

-On a cursory search on online repositories alone, the breadth of her body of work is carefully itemized, revealing a wealth of acting credits that range from memorable cameos, support casting, and some of her critically acclaimed and multi-awarded roles.
+On a cursory search, the breadth of her body of work is carefully itemized, revealing a wealth of acting credits that range from memorable cameos, support casting, and some of her critically acclaimed and multi-awarded roles.
 But to her, even with her name already synonymous with top caliber acting from the time she broke into the scene to now as an industry mainstay, the sheer number of it remains a complete surprise.

 “Wow,” she reacted, taking a brief pause, her eyes round as saucers with that familiar smile known of her that has long put her atop the pantheon of showbiz’ most beautiful.
 “Imagine having to walk into the shoes of all of those people?”